Password managers-security (ITSAP.30.025)

 Browser-based password managers are convenient.
-They are built in to your web browser and do not require you to remember a long master password.
+They are built into your web browser and do not require you to remember a long primary password.
 They use the “remember me” feature when you log-in to a website.
-This creates vulnerabilities when another user has access to this device.
-Browser- based password managers don’t always sync to other devices.
+This creates vulnerabilities when another user has access to that same device.
+Browser-based password managers don’t always sync to other devices.
 This forces you to remember your passwords when logging in on other devices.
 For optimal security, you must keep your browser up to date.

 Stand-alone password managers require local or cloud-based installation of software and account creation to access the service.
-They tend to be more secure than browser-based and they allow for a complex master password and typically offer two-factor authentication.
-They also have more advanced features such as alerts if a website is compromised, and flagging weak passwords.
+They tend to be more secure than browser-based, and they allow for a complex primary password and typically offer two-factor authentication.
+They also have more advanced features such as alerts if a website is compromised and flagging weak passwords.
 You can also sync the passwords stored across your devices.

-Regardless of which type you choose to use, we recommend you use two-factor authentication whenever possible.
+Regardless of which type you choose to use, we recommend you activate multi-factor authentication (MFA) whenever possible.
+For more information on multi-factor authentication see Secure your accounts and devices with multi-factor authentication (ITSAP.30.030).

 Security considerations

-Password managers are an attractive target –a one stop shop if you will.
-Although password managers have many benefits, such as helping you cope with password overload, there are also risks associated with using them, the greatest risk being compromise of all your accounts at once.
-If a password manager is compromised, all the stored account passwords will be exposed.
-If you choose to store passwords for sensitive accounts (e.g. your online banking account), then your level of risk is increased accordingly.
-We recommend that you evaluate the value of the accounts you are storing in the password manager, and take every precaution you can if you decide to use a password manager.
+Password managers are an attractive target, a one-stop shop if you will.
+Although password managers have many benefits, such as helping you cope with password overload, they also present some risks.
+The greatest risk being the compromise of all your accounts at once.
+If a password manager is compromised, through your account or through a vendor compromise, all the stored account passwords will be exposed.
+If you choose to store passwords for sensitive accounts (like your online banking account), then your level of risk increases accordingly.
+We recommend that you evaluate the value of the accounts you are storing in the password manager and take every precaution you can if you decide to use a password manager.

 Many security considerations need to be evaluated before using a password manager.
 Several attacks from threat actors can affect your passwords stored in a password manager.
-Using brute force, a threat actor can attempt to gain access to your master password.
-If you must write down your master password, ensure it is properly stored (e.g. a locked safe), and limit the number of people with access to it.
+Using brute force, a threat actor can attempt to gain access to your primary password.
+If you must write down your primary password, ensure it is properly stored (such as in a locked safe), and limit the number of people with access to it.

-For an extra layer of security, we recommend using password managers that require two‑factor authentication.
+For an extra layer of security, we recommend using password managers that require multi factor authentication.

 Tips for using password managers